 The second year focus is on finding your own specialist way of working and you’ll be encouraged and supported to start working more independently.
 During this year you may also have the opportunity to complete an industry work placement or even study abroad.

-This unit explores the diverse cultures of animation through key debates, and the work of key practitioners.
-Technological, social and aesthetic innovations will be explored in relevant critical contexts.
+This unit explores the diverse cultures of animation through key debates and the work of key practitioners.
+You will explore technological, social and aesthetic innovations in relevant critical contexts.
 We will also consider animation’s wider contexts in moving image, media culture and the visual arts.